KURT ZWOLFER, Executive Director

 Kurt is The Cabin’s Executive Director.
 He has over 15 years of experience creating and administering public education programs including previous work at Idaho State Parks and The Idaho State Historical Museum.
 He has a BA in Rhetoric with a minor in film studies from the University of Illinois and a MA in Curriculum and Instruction from Boise State University.
 Kurt’s primary responsibilities at the Cabin include staff and program management, community outreach, development, and building rentals.

 HILLARY BILINSKI, Operations Manager

-KATIE FULLER, Program Manager
+KATIE FULLER, Program and Education Manager

 MEGAN WILLIAMS, Patron Services and Events Manager

 Megan Williams is The Cabin’s Patron Services and Events Manager.
 She comes to The Cabin with five years of running literary events in the Treasure Valley through Big Tree Arts and Ghosts & Projectors. a poetry reading series.
 At The Cabin, Megan is primarily responsible for running the Readings & Conversations Series, Storyfort, and The Cabin’s Membership Program.
 She holds a BA in Creative Writing, Music, and Gender Studies from The College of Idaho (2008) and an MFA in Creative Writing from Sarah Lawrence College (2010).
 A runner-up for the 2011 Discovery/Boston Review poetry prize, Megan published poems in Tin House, PANK, Vinyl Poetry, Mudlark, and other journals once upon a time and is currently working on a series of Instagram poems that deal with the sanitized pregnancy narrative perpetuated by social media.
 She also really likes cats, rabbits, yoga, and houseplants.